 Recently, we have seen that there is no real ideology, no particular rhyme or reason, to what groups come under the leftist client umbrella.
 It is just whoever sounds really upset.

 And so you see, for example, the strange current coalition between Islam and feminists.
 As recently as a year ago, the feminists and the Muslims were the opposite ends of the spectrum.
-Feminists were demanding international action on female genital mutilation; Saudi Arabia was he real enemy, and so forth.
+Feminists were demanding international action on female genital mutilation; Saudi Arabia was the real enemy; women who wore burkhas were oppressed; and so forth.
 But once the Muslims, or some Muslims, conveyed clearly the impression that they were very upset over something, the bureaucracy responded promptly by giving them stuff.
 They quickly came under the umbrella as one more client group.

 Now, however, we may have come to a crisis point.
 Until perhaps two weeks ago, it was always the safest course to give in to the demands of the LGBT lobby, or Black Lives Matter, or feminists, no matter how bizarre; and so they threw Lindsay Shepherd to the wolves.
 But now they are increasingly caught between a rock and a hard place.
 Too many different groups have learned how the system works; and their various non-negotiable demands are increasingly irreconcilable.